Erope/VNCReInstall/README.md

 # VNC Support
 We use TigerVNC as the VNC server of the Debian installer, working on port 5900, without a password.
 During the installation process, you can connect to VNC to view the installation progress, solve installation problems, and avoid reinstallation failures.

+# Possible problems
+## Multiple disks
+* First, the exact disk may not be automatically selected when partitioning disk for linux root.
+Please select by yourself through VNC
+* Secondly, the correct disk may not be selected when generating the grub file.
+Please enter the shell through VNC and generate the grub file by yourself

+## Cannot enter graphical installation mode or VNC cannot be connected
+The problem is complicated, the currently known possibility:
+* Low available memory (less than 1G).
+512M can also be installed theoretically, but there is no strict test.
+* A Fatal error occurred during installation.
+You need to seek help from your service provider.
+This possibility is small, but it cannot be ignored.
+* Failed to enter the installer.
+Maybe you need to confirm whether it is a UEFI device?
+If not please contact us.

 # Thanks
 * [MoeClub.org](https://github.com/MoeClub)